developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 **MultiPacket Mode -**

-Multi Part Single Packet
+* Multi Part Single Packet

-Mutli independent Reads
+* Mutli independent Reads

 ------

 ### USPostnet

 **Report Check Digit -** Transmit USPostnet data with or without the check digit.
-A check in the checkbox indicates to send USPostnet data with check digit.
+A check in the checkbox sends USPostnet data with a check digit.

 ------

 ### USPlanet

 **Report Check Digit -** Transmit USPlanet data with or without the check digit.
-A check in the checkbox indicates to send USPlanet data with check digit.
+A check in the checkbox sends USPlanet data with a check digit.

 ------

 ### UK Postal

 **Report Check Digit -** Transmit UK Postal data with or without the check digit.
-A check in the checkbox indicates to send UK Postal data with check digit.
+A check in the checkbox sends UK Postal data with a check digit.

 ------

 ### Korean 3of5

-**Length1 [endnote1] -** To decode a Korean 3 of 5 symbol with a specific length range set this value to the lower limit.
-For example, to decode Korean 3 of 5 symbols containing between 4 and 12 characters, set this value to 4.
+**Length1 [endnote1] -** To decode a Korean 3 of 5 symbol with a specific length range, set this value to the lower limit.
+For example, to decode Korean 3 of 5 symbols containing between 4 and 12 characters, this value would be set to 4.

-**Length2 [endnote1] -** To decode a Korean 3 of 5 symbol with a specific length range set this value to the upper limit.
-For example, to decode Korean 3 of 5 symbols containing between 4 and 12 characters, set this value to 12.
+**Length2 [endnote1] -** To decode a Korean 3 of 5 symbol with a specific length range, set this value to the upper limit.
+For example, to decode Korean 3 of 5 symbols containing between 4 and 12 characters, this value would be set to 12.

-**Redundancy -** Sets the reader to read the bar code twice before accepting data.
-A check in the checkbox indicates that redundancy is enabled.
+**Redundancy -** Sets the reader to read the barcode twice before accepting data.

 ------